Characters of the StarCraft series: Urun

 Urun is the leader of the Auriga Tribe and a member of the Hierarchy.
 Urun appears in Wings of Liberty leading the remnants of the Protoss air force in battle during the end of the Protoss mini-campaign, fighting against the hybrids and the enslaved Zerg Swarm.

 Adun

 Adun was a Protoss warrior and strategist who led the Templar shortly before the exile of the Nerazim.
 All Protoss revered him as a hero.
 Adun's legacy achieved exalted status, and was woven into Protoss lore, language, and culture.
-En Taro Adun! ("In honor of Adun!") became both a salutation and a battle cry used by the Kahlai; Adun Toridas ("May Adun give you sanctuary") became a standard Nerazim expression.
+En Taro Adun! ("In honor of Adun!") became both a salutation and a battle cry used by the Khalai; Adun Toridas ("May Adun give you sanctuary") became a standard Nerazim expression.
 Both the Citadel of Adun and the Spear of Adun were named after him.
 The Zerg, having gained knowledge of Adun's significance to the Protoss, referred to their enemies as "The Children of Adun."